DavidTranDucVL/cardano-cli-test/README.md

 ```
 nexe bin/index.js
 ```
-Should create `trezor-binary-test` file
+Should create `cardano-cli-test` file

 ## Run packaged file
-Connect trezor to pc and run:
+Connect trezor/ledger to pc and run:
 ```
-./trezor-binary-test
+sudo ./cardano-cli-test
 ```
-You should see public key printed
+You should see public key printed after exporting on HW wallet